vveizhang/Bitcoin_Social_Media_Sentiment_Analysis/readme.md

 <br>
 <em>scraped reddit comment data</em></p>

-## 3. Bert Sentiment Analysis Demo
+## 3. Bert Sentiment Analysis API Demo

 I built an [Online bitcoin comments sentiment analyzer](http://18.118.15.97:8501/) using [Streamlit](https://streamlit.io/) running the trained model.
 You can input any comments about Bitcoin, the API will do the sentiment analysis for you.